DayByDayBy/vox_/README.md

-# messing with common voice
+# messing with mozilla common voice

-python, uv, a dozen dependencies
+python, uv, a dozen dependencies ( not all in use yet )

 coqui-tts
 espnet